Last updated November 22, 2020.

 This pickup is a variation on the Model 2000 pickup, as fitted in the Standel 520-SV guitar above.

 Standel 1967 520-SV (for Vibrato) guitar (photo copyright Jon, Fine Art Limited, USA).

 This pickup, fitted in the Model 520-SV guitar, is not the same as the pickup below, as the poles are larger and are screwed in from above.
 The black infill on this pickup versus the white infill on the first pickup is merely a cosmetic difference (photo copyright Jim L)

 Two pickups installed in a Standel 420-S archtop guitar.
 These pickups have individually adjustable centre-poles and are individual pin-magnets fitted with threaded metal oversleeves, inserted through the underside of the pickup This pickup has just two height adjustment screws (photo copyright richard metro1).

-Standel 1000-N guitar with a gold Model 1100 pickup and one Volume control on the lower RHS of the pickguard with a black conical knob.
+Standel 1000-N guitar with a gold Model 1100 pickup and one Volume control on the lower RHS of the pickguard with a black conical ribbed knob.